Grandparents’ Custody Rights in North Carolina

 - Length and strength of relationship with the child

 A judge may also ask older children about their preferences, particularly if multiple parties are seeking to take them in.

 How a North Carolina Child Custody Lawyer Can Help

 In visitation cases, we can file a Motion of Intervention to allow you to join proceedings to establish or modify an existing custody order.
-If you are seeking full custody of your grandchildren, we can help you file a petition and prepare for a courtroom hearing where we will represent you.
+If you’re aiming for full custody of your grandchildren, we’re prepared to help.
+We’ll support you in submitting a petition and getting ready for your court hearing.
+Our role is to represent your interests effectively.

 If you believe your presence in your grandchildren’s lives is in their best interests and are seeking time with them or full custody of your grandchildren, we urge you to contact us as soon as possible.
 We can explain your options more fully and help you make an informed decision as to the proper course of action for maintaining a close relationship with your grandchildren, even after their parents’ divorce.

 Contact an Experienced N.C.
 Child Custody Attorney About Grandparents’ Rights

 If you have come to an impasse and need legal assistance to reestablish contact with your grandchildren, speak to an experienced family law attorney about grandparents’ rights in North Carolina.
 The Raleigh child custody lawyers of Charles R. Ullman & Associates can help you file for visitation rights in an ongoing custody dispute and/or can advocate on your behalf if it’s in your grandchild’s best interests for you to seek custody of them.

 We are compassionate family law attorneys who are dedicated to seeking visitation and child custody arrangements that meet the needs of children and the adults who will parent them best.
 Call us today or use our online contact form to set up a confidential consultation.